Quasithermal GeV neutrinos from neutron-loaded magnetized outflows in core-collapse supernovae: spectra and light curves: Discussion

+Regardless of the situation leading to inelastic $np$ collisions, neutral pions are inevitably produced as a result of these interactions, with GeV gamma-ray emission.
+However, in our scenario, this signal must be attenuated as they propagate through the SN ejecta.
+The Bethe-Heitler optical depth is very large at times $t\lesssim 10^5~{\rm s}$ and GeV-TeV gamma rays cannot leave the ejecta until $t\gtrsim 50~{\rm days}$ post core-collapse, due to two-photon annihilation \cite{Murase:2014bfa}.

-We used the Honda flux to calculate the atmospheric background rates in all three detectors.
-We did not apply a zenith angle dependence, instead assuming the Honda flux to be isotropic and neglecting neutrino oscillations for upgoing neutrinos.
-For SK in particular (and HK by extension), which has a low energy threshold, solar modulation can affect the atmospheric flux normalization by $\sim 20\%$ for downgoing neutrinos below 1 GeV\cite{Super-Kamiokande:2015qek}.
+{Note that, by using the angle-averaged HKKM flux in Ref.~\cite{Super-Kamiokande:2015qek}, our calculation of the number of UPMU events does not account for the difference between upgoing and downgoing atmospheric neutrino fluxes.
+For SK in particular (and HK by extension), which has a low energy threshold, solar modulation can affect the atmospheric flux normalization by $\sim 20\%$ for downgoing neutrinos below 1~GeV~\cite{Super-Kamiokande:2015qek}.
 For the other two detectors, solar modulation does not affect neutrinos at GeV energies.
 We point out that a $\sim 20\%$ difference in the atmospheric neutrino flux for HK would still lead to less than 1 fully contained event within our chosen time window.
 Applying these corrections to the atmospheric flux is not expected to result in a significant difference in the background rates, so our statements regarding detectability remain unchanged.